Krishnamohan-Yerrabilli/Kubernetes-hands-on/Kubernetes_Services/README.md

 ## How does a Kubernetes service work?

 In Kubernetes, each pod has an IP address.
-A pod can communicate with another pod by directly addressing its IP address, but using services is the recommended way.
+A pod can communicate with another pod <br>
+by directly addressing its IP address, but using services is the recommended way.

 A service is a set of pods that can be reached by a single, fixed DNS name or IP address.

-I hope you learnt something, happy learning :)
+I hope you learnt something, happy learning guys :)